artem-zinnatullin/android-wail-app/README.md

 * Sound notifications
 * Status bar notifications
 * "Love" track
+* Option to ignore any player
 * Light and dark theme
+* English, German and Russian languages

 -------------------
 ###BEFORE CONTRIBUTING TO THE WAIL APP!